Diocese of Covington: 1853 to 1868

 Pope Pius IX erected the Diocese of Covington on July 29, 1853, taking its territory from the Diocese of Louisville.
-He appointed Reverend George Carrell, the president of Xavier University in Cincinnati, Ohio, as its first bishop.
+He appointed George Carrell, the president of Xavier University in Cincinnati, Ohio, as its first bishop.
 The new diocese consisted of eastern Kentucky.

-Historically, the Catholic population of the diocese was composed primarily of descendants of German immigrants to Covington and Newport in the mid-19th century, who came to the United States in the wake of the German revolutions of 1848 to 1849.
+Historically, the Catholic population of the diocese was composed primarily of descendants of German immigrants to Covington and Newport in the mid-19th century.
+They had immigrated to the United States in the wake of the German revolutions of 1848 to 1849.
 Much of the parish architecture in the diocese reflects this German cultural heritage.

 At the time of Carrell's consecration, the Diocese of Covington contained only ten churches and seven priests.
 He immediately commenced the erection of the Cathedral Church of St. Mary's, which opened in 1854.
 Carrell build numerous churches and schools in the diocese and advanced education there.
 He introduced into the diocese the Sisters of the Poor of St. Francis, the Sisters of Charity of Nazareth, the monks and nuns of the Order of Saint Benedict, the Sisters of the Visitation, and the Ursuline Nuns.

+During the late 1850s Henrietta Cleveland, a Covington resident, began fundraising for a hospital to serve the poor in northern Kentucky.
+She enlisted the Sisters of the Poor of St. Francis to staff St. Elizabeth Hospital, which opened in 1861.
+Today it is St. Elizabeth Health Care.
 Carrell died in 1868.

 1868 to 1915

-In 1869, Reverend Augustus Toebbe of the Archdiocese of Cincinnati was appointed as the second bishop of Covington by Pope Pius IX.
-He opened a boys' orphanage in Cold Spring in 1870, erected a hospital in Lexington in 1874, and established a diocesan seminary in 1879.
+In 1869, Augustus Toebbe of the Archdiocese of Cincinnati was appointed as the second bishop of Covington by Pope Pius IX.
+In 1870, St. Joseph Orphanage opened in Cold Spring.
+It eventually merged with St. Johns to become DCCH.
+Toebbe erected a hospital in Lexington in 1874, and established a diocesan seminary in 1879.
 He also introduced the Sisters of Notre Dame and the Sisters of the Good Shepherd into the diocese.
 During his 14 years as bishop, Toebbe saw the diocesan Catholic population increase to 40,000, the number of churches to 52, and the number of priests to 56.